The demand for online traffic has spawned an entire industry for bot traffic. And the best way to generate bot traffic in bulk is to use a bot farm.

 Social media follows, likes, and comments

 This is a huge market as people spend six to seven figures annually to buy bot clicks on social media.
 Bots like and follow accounts to lend more credibility and make specific accounts more popular.
-Some research even indicates that up to 45% of Instagram accounts are actually fake – most likely bots.
+One bot farmer estimates that there are up to 45 billion bot accounts on Instagram alone.

-Streamers’ and vloggers profits are directly related to the number of views they get.
-Naturally, they buy traffic bots to increase their views, boost their social standing and draw in more potential advertisers and sponsorships.
-Video viewing bots are known as view bots and can be hired very easily.
+Streamers’ profits are directly related to the number of views they get.
+Naturally, they buy traffic bots to increase their views and draw in more advertisers.
+These are known as view bots.

 Webmasters might buy traffic bots to increase their site’s visitors and get paid more for advertising.
 They may also monetize these fake clicks in other ways by charging for “quality backlinks,” for example.